Learn, discover, and explore everything you need to know about localization

 We had the pleasure of joining the SF Globalization meetup this past Wednesday, Feb.
 13, at the Autodesk Gallery in San Francisco, where our CEO Spence Green gave a presentation on recent advancements in neural machine translation.

 Creating an ROI model for localization is a pain point for many organizations.
-We’re dedicated to helping solve this problem and are in the process of writing a guide on the very issue, coming later this month.
-You can pre-order your free copy here.
-In the meantime, we wanted to spend some time dissecting the complications of localization and ROI.
+We’re dedicated to helping solve this problem and have written a complete guide on the very issue.
+You can get your free copy here.
+First, we wanted to spend some time dissecting the complications of localization and ROI.

 Tech debt — a trade-off of short term gains from shipping quick software fixes in place of better, longer-term solutions — is a common and often unavoidable practice for development teams.
 Accumulating tech debt provides the ability to resolve problems affecting user experience and software performance quickly.

 Many discussions are happening in the localization community, particularly surrounding themes of changing landscapes and workflows, and advancements in machine translation (MT).
 We find it all very exciting.